samilap/simple-nhl-live-scores/README.md

 ## Setting Up And Using Virtual Environment (Optional)

-It is **highly recommended** to use a virtual environment to avoid conflicts with other Python projects.
+Using a virtual environment is **highly recommended** to avoid conflicts with other Python projects.

 **Note**: The venv module requires a minimum Python version of 3.3